 Data quality assessment and data cleaning are context-dependent activities.
 More precisely, the quality of data has to be assessed with some form of contextual knowledge, in particular, about the production and the use of data, among other possible dimensions of data quality.
-Data quality refers to the degree to which data fits or fulfills a form of usage [3, 23].
+Data quality refers to the degree in which data fits or fulfills a form of usage [3, 22].
 As expected, context-based data quality assessment requires a formal model of context.
 Accordingly, we propose a model of context that addresses quality concerns that are related to the production and use of data.

 Here we follow and extend the approach in [4] that provides a model of context for data quality assessment.
-In that work, the assessment of a database D is performed by putting D in context, more precisely, by mapping it into a context \mathcal{C} (Fig. 1, left), which is represented as another database, or as a database schema with partial information, or, more generally, as a virtual data integration system [25].
+In that work, the assessment of a database D is performed by putting D in context, more precisely, by mapping it into a context C (Fig. 1, left), which is represented as another database, or as a database schema with partial information, or, more generally, as a virtual data integration system [24].
 The latter may have some materialized data and access to external data sources.

 The quality of data in D is determined through additional processing, material or virtual, of the data within the context.
 These contextual data may be imported from D or may be already available at the context.
 The context may also contain application-dependent knowledge associated to data quality, in the form of rules or semantic constraints.
-Data processing in the context leads to possibly several quality versions of D, forming a class \mathcal{D}^q of intended, clean versions of D (Fig. 1, right).
-The quality of D is measured in terms of how much D departs from (its quality versions in) \mathcal{D}^q : $dist(D, \mathcal{D}^q)$.
+Data processing in the context leads to possible several quality versions of D, forming a class $\mathcal{D}^q$ of intended, clean versions of D (Fig. 1, right).
+The quality of D is measured in terms of how much D departs from (its quality versions in) $\mathcal{D}^q$ : $dist(D, \mathcal{D}^q)$ .
 Of course, different distance measures may be used for this purpose [4].

-In some cases, we may want to assess the quality of answers to a query Q posed to instance D or to obtain "quality answers" from D. This can be done appealing to the class \mathcal{D}^q of intended clean versions of D. For assessment, the set of query answers to
+In some cases, we may want to assess the quality of answers to a query Q posed to instance D or to obtain "quality answers" from D. This can be done appealing to the class $\mathcal{D}^q$ of intended clean versions of D. For assessment, the set of query answers to

-\mathcal{Q} from D can be compared with the certain answers for \mathcal{Q} , i.e. the intersection of the sets of answers to \mathcal{Q} from each of the instances in \mathcal{D}^q [22].
-The certain answers become what we could call the clean answers to \mathcal{Q} from D [4].
-So, if we want the clean answers to \mathcal{Q} from D, instead of computing the answers from D as usual, we compute the clean answers (cf. right-hand side of Fig. 1).
+Q from D can be compared with the certain answers for Q, i.e. the intersection of the sets of answers to Q from each of the instances in $D^q$ [21].
+The certain answers become what we could call the clean answers to Q from D [4].
+So, if we want the clean answers to Q from D, instead of computing the answers from D as usual, we compute the clean answers (cf. bottom of Fig. 1).

-When computing clean query answers, instead of computing, materializing and querying all the instances in class \mathcal{D}^q , a form of query rewriting can be attempted: a new query Q^q is posed to D to obtain the clean answers for Q. Some cases of rewriting were investigated in [4].
+When computing clean query answers, instead of computing, materializing and querying all the instances in class D, a form of query rewriting can be attempted: a new query $Q^q$ is posed to D to obtain the clean answers for Q. Some cases of rewriting were investigated in [4].
 In this work we continue adopting this approach to data quality assessment and clean query answering.
 However, as we will see, the contexts we consider in this work are more complex than those considered in [4], and for good reasons.